 The good news is that a number of major credit card issuers have taken it upon themselves to proactively extend certain key CARD Act protections to their suite of small business offers.
 Understanding which issuers have adopted which protections is beneficial not only to small business owners shopping for a credit card, but also to consumers and investors who are seeking to understand which major banks are most sophisticated and best suited to see the regulatory writing on the wall.

 That is why CardHub began conducting its annual Small Business Credit Card Study in 2011.
 The report examines the extent to which the nation’s 10 largest credit card issuers have adopted CARD Act protections for business-branded cards as well as how closely they tie such cards to the personal finances of account holders.
 The results from our 2014 study can be found below.

-- Bank of America continues to be the most small business friendly credit card issuer, as it’s the only one to have extended all of the major CARD Act protections to its business-branded cards.
-Not only has no other major issuer made a push to join BofA as a small business advocate in the past two years, but BofA actually extended its lead this year by curtailing its practice of reporting business credit card account information to users’ personal credit reports.
+- Bank of America continues to be the most small business friendly credit card company, as it is the only major bank to have yet extended all of the major CARD Act protections to its business-branded cards.

-- Citibank, Discover, U.S. Bank, and Wells Fargo are the least small business friendly credit card issuers, as they have extended fewer CARD Act protections to their business-branded cards than the competition.
+- Discover, U.S. Bank, and Wells Fargo are the least small business friendly credit card companies, having extended the fewest CARD Act protections to their business-branded cards and scoring just 30% in this study.

 Overall Scores & Information

 Where 1% was used, the score is actually 0%.
 We chose this approach so that even the issuers scoring 0% are represented and visible in the above chart.

 |Issuer||Cardholder Personally Liable?||Usage information relayed to personal credit reports?||CARD Act Protections Score||Transparency||Notable Changes|